SwedbankPay/developer.swedbankpay.com/payments/invoice/other-features.md

 [recurring invoice payment][recur] flow - where you do not want to charge the consumer right away.

-{% include alert.html type="neutral" icon="info" body="Please note that all
-boolean credit card attributes involving rejection of certain card types are optional and requires enabling on the contract with Swedbank Pay." %}

 ### Verification through Swedbank Pay Payments

 * When properly set up in your merchant/webshop site and the payer initiates a